Internships

 Gain real-world policy experience

 During the policy internship, students have the opportunity to gain real-world experience and apply classroom learning and research skills.
-Students in the MSSP and MSSP+DA programs complete 150 hours of a policy-related internship, typically done after coursework is complete.
-Internship activities may include policy analysis, data analysis, research, policymaking, advocacy, policy implementation, policy communications, and policy evaluation activities.
-Internships span all types of agencies and organizations, including nonprofits, research institutions, advocacy organizations, think tanks, state and local government, federal government, for-profit institutions, and private foundations.
+Students in the MSSP program complete 250 hours of a policy-related internship throughout the academic year.
+Students in the MSSP+DA program complete 150 hours of a policy-related internship during their second fall semester.
+Internship activities may include policy analysis, data analysis, research, policymaking, advocacy, policy implementation, policy communications, and policy evaluation.
+Internships span all types of agencies and organizations, including nonprofits, research institutions, advocacy organizations, think tanks, state and local government, federal government, and private foundations.

 Internships are structured based on individual student interests and past social policy experiences.
-Internships typically span 6-8 weeks, can take place in the United States or abroad, and require a minimum of 150 hours.
-All internships must be policy related.
+Internships can take place in the United States or abroad, all internships must be social policy related.

 Finding an internship

-- Review the listing of past internship sites.
+• Review the SONIA database of past internship sites.

-- Identify possible internships through networking with friends, family, classmates, faculty, former employers, and personal contacts.
+• Identify possible internships through networking with friends, family, classmates, faculty, former employers, or personal contacts.

-- Consult with Penn Career Services for resume/cover letter review, mock interviews, career advice, and more.
+• Consult with Penn Career Services for a resume and cover letter review, participate in mock interviews, gain career advice, and more.

 Partial list of past internship sites